nextcloud/documentation/user_manual/files/access_webdav.rst

 2. Specify the address of the server in the **Server Address** field.

   .. image:: ../images/osx_webdav1.png
-     :alt: Screenshot of entering your Nextcloud server address on Mac OS X
+     :alt: Screenshot of entering your Nextcloud server address on macOS

   For example, the URL used to connect to the Nextcloud server from the macOS Finder is::